Madge Tennent: Legacy

-BE IT RESOLVED by the Senate of the Sixth Legislature of Hawaii, Regular Session of 1972, that this body solemnly notes the passing of a great artist and person.
+BE IT RESOLVED by the Senate of the Sixth Legislature of the State of Hawaii, Regular Session of 1972, that this body solemnly notes the passing of a great artist and person, Madge Tennent, and expresses its deepest sympathy and condolences to her family.

-In the visual arts Madge Tennent has no equal among the under-appreciated artists of Hawaiʻi.
-Those of us who salute John Kelly, for instance, as a most graphic delineator of Hawaiian types, cannot compare him to Tennent as an artist, anymore than an aficionado of either, links Gershwin to Wagner.
+In the visual arts Madge Tennent has no equal among the underappreciated artists of Hawaii.
+Those of us who salute John Kelley [sic], for instance, as a most graphic delineator of Hawaiian types, cannot compare him to Tennent as an artist, anymore than an aficionado of either, links Gershwin to Wagner.